numToStr/Comment.nvim/README.md

         if vim.bo.filetype == 'typescriptreact' then
             local U = require('Comment.utils')

-            -- Detemine whether to use linewise or blockwise commentstring local type = ctx.ctype == U.ctype.line and '__default' or '__multiline'
+            -- Determine whether to use linewise or blockwise commentstring local type = ctx.ctype == U.ctype.line and '__default' or '__multiline'

             -- Determine the location where to calculate commentstring from